I was thinking back on a few Fitness motivation conversations from the past. The idea that motivation comes out of thin air is truly crap.

 There are some of you, dear dreamers, that have been athletes, dancers, or gym rats in the past.
 One day you just stopped.
 Stopped going to the gym, took that dance class off your calendar, quit running around the school track.

 Fitness motivation needs a spark to get back to your workout.

-A few weeks back I shared some advice on recovering from an injury and getting back on track with your fitness goals.
-Yesterday I took a huge helping of that advice and went running outdoors for the first time in two months.
+A while back I shared some advice on recovering from an injury and getting back on track with your fitness goals.
+I know a lot about getting back on track, because I go through it a few times a year.

-I followed my husband and the Sonoma County Photography Group he co-organizes to a beautiful outdoor excursion to Armstrong Redwoods.
-This little patch of redwood grove is in west Sonoma County and is home to the Colonel Armstrong tree, the oldest in this grove and estimated to be over 1,400 years old.
+I followed my husband to a beautiful outdoor excursion to Armstrong Redwoods.
+This little patch of redwood grove is in west Sonoma County.
+It’s home to the Colonel Armstrong tree, the oldest in this grove and estimated to be over 1,400 years old.

 At some point in my youth I must have visited this oasis of a forest, but this is my first time back in years.
-The trees are still majestic, towering hundreds of feet in the air and offering a dense cover, making the morning a chilly 45 degrees under the canopy.
+The trees are still majestic, towering hundreds of feet in the air.
+They offer a dense cover, making the morning a chilly 45 degrees under the canopy.

 One task for the day was to borrow my husband’s photography skills and capture some great fitness photos of my running through the forest before I went for an actual run.
 You know, try and get the essence of how healthy fitness looks right before you start dripping with sweat.